What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 Adding Clear Entry Clauses to Your Lease

-Your lease is the most powerful tool available to you for setting expectations about entry.
+Your lease is the most powerful tool for setting expectations about entry.
 At signing or renewal, you can request that specific entry conditions be written into the agreement.
 These might include:

 - Your preferred method of receiving notice (email, written letter, or property management platform)